-Curing a finish means to bring it to its intended degree of hardness and luster.
-Before this last decade, we might have been dealing strictly with “baking”.
-Heat is still the primary method of curing a finish.
-But today’s finishes can also be water-based, and heat, although helpful in accelerating the drying of waterborne finishes, is not as effective as air movement.
+Curing a finish means to bring it to its final intended degree of hardness and luster.
+Heat is the primary method of speeding up the curing process.
+Today’s finishes can also be water-based, and heat, although helpful in accelerating the drying of waterborne finishes, is not as effective as air movement.

 Curing by Heat

-Heat curing is accomplished either by heated or super-heated air, or by radiant heat emitted from infra-red lights.
-Both methods are used in both industrial and refinish situations to cure finishes.
-Powdercoat and e-coat finishes are cured through a heat cycle, as well as painted finishes.
+Heat curing is accomplished either by heated or superheated air, or by radiant heat emitted from infrared lights.
+Both methods are used in both industrial and refinish applications to cure finishes.
+Powder coat finishes are cured through a heat cycle, as well as painted finishes.

-In most cases, when talking about heat curing, the temperature required is referring to the substrate – the surface being painted.
-For example, in a refinish situation, the heat specification refers to the vehicle’s body metal temperature, rather than air temperature, being raised to a specific degree.
+In most cases, the temperature required for curing is referring to the temperature of the substrate being painted.
+For example, in an automotive refinish situation, the baking temperature specification refers to the vehicle’s metal temperature, rather than the air temperature being used.

-The “cool down” phase is the period of time required to cool down the heated vehicle and the booth.
-This phase starts automatically upon completion of the bake period, and can take as much as 30 minutes for a car.
+The “cool down” phase is the period of time required to cool down the heated vehicle and the paint booth.
+This phase starts automatically upon completion of the bake period and generally takes three to five minutes.

 When cured by heat, additional time may have to be allowed for the finish to reach its full hardness.
 The finish on cars fresh out of a cure cycle is still soft enough to be dented with a fingernail or scratched by buffers.
 The need for post-cure cut-and-buff can be dramatically reduced through diligent shop cleanliness and contamination control.

-Downdraft airflow is generally accepted as the best type of airflow for a paint booth, and generally speaking this is correct.
-It does an excellent job of controlling overspray and contamination, and provides a safe, clean environment in which to paint.
-However, there is one limitation that downdraft airflow just cannot avoid.
-This limitation is the creation of ‘laminar air’ and ‘boundary air’.
+Downdraft airflow is generally accepted as the best type of airflow for a paint booth.
+It does an excellent job of controlling overspray and contamination, providing a safe, clean environment in which to paint.
+However, the limitation of downdraft airflow is the creation of laminar air and boundary air.
+This severely hinders the waterborne paint drying process.
 Laminar air is created as air passes in one direction over a solid object in a paint booth.
-Boundary air is a low-pressure layer of slow moving air immediately below the laminar air and above the surface of the vehicle.
+Boundary air is a low-pressure layer of slow-moving air immediately below the laminar air and above the surface of the vehicle.

-When looked at under a microscope, even the most perfect paint jobs are not entirely smooth.
-They have tiny bumps, dips and ridges that are inperceptible to the naked eye.
-These tiny imperfections slow down the air enough to create a layer of slow-moving air referred to as the ‘boundary air’.
-During the paint drying process, this boundary air becomes saturated with water molecules from the paint, and limits the speed of evaporation that can take place.
+When examined under a microscope, even the most perfect paint jobs are not entirely smooth.
+They have tiny bumps, dips and ridges that are not noticeable to the naked eye.
+These tiny imperfections slow down the air enough to create a layer of slow-moving air referred to as the boundary air.
+During the paint drying process, the boundary air becomes saturated with water molecules from the paint, limiting the speed of evaporation that can take place.
 It is this boundary air that prevents the airflow from drawing water molecules out of the wet paint.

-In order to achieve the fastest drying times possible, this boundary air must be disrupted and dispersed.
-This disruption is accomplished by creating turbulent airflow on the surface of the vehicle, which is what AdvanceCure does.
-It breaks up the slow-moving boundary air and rapidly speeds up the drying process.
+To achieve the fastest drying times possible, the boundary air must be disrupted and dispersed.
+This disruption is accomplished by creating turbulent airflow on the surface of the vehicle.
+Accelerated air systems need to be added to break up the air.
+It breaks up the slow-moving boundary air, rapidly speeding up the drying process.